Daylighting Rivers: Inquiry Based Learning for civic ecology

 The educational approach adopted in the project is known as Inquiry Based Learning.
 Three pilot schools in Europe have successfully implemented this approach, through learning units, which investigated different aspects of the local rivers.
 Some classes worked on water pollution, identifying the pollutants and their sources; other classes examined the biodiversity of flora and fauna, also identifying environmental threats; and others investigated the effects of urbanisation on land take by urbanisation and its consequences on water cycle.

-In the framework of the project, the partnership has launched an International competition entitled “Schools in Action for Daylighting Rivers” (www.daylightingrivers.com/international-competition).
-Groups of students and teachers are invited to develop design projects on river regeneration or protection, using location-based games to raise environmental awareness within their communities.
+In the framework of the project, the partnership has launched an International competition entitled “Schools in Action for Daylighting Rivers” (www.daylightingrivers.com/international-competition) whose award of the prizes will be celebrated during the conference.

 With urban river ecosystems as a central focus, the conference will encourage discussion on: